mundipf/mundipf.github.io/about.md

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 ---

 I am an iOS developer.
-I fell in love with Swift.
+I really like Swift.

-Check out my profile on [StackOverflow](http://stackoverflow.com/users/427083/mundi).
+You can check out my profile on [StackOverflow](http://stackoverflow.com/users/427083/mundi).